 Next WCO class: The WCO Level II Class is offered once each year in January.
 The class for 2015 will take place on January 22, 2015.
 The class is free, but you must pre-register.
-The next class will be held on Thursday, January 31, 2013.
-Click here for a print-and-mail application.
+The date for the next class to be announced.

 For more information, or to be put on a mailing list for future WCO certification classes, contact 603-271-2461 or e-mail firstname.lastname@example.org.
 Be sure to include your name, address and telephone number.